eslint/js/README.md

 Yes.
 Since the start of ESLint, we've regularly filed bugs and feature requests with Esprima.
 Unfortunately, we've been unable to make much progress towards getting our needs addressed.

+We are actively working with Esprima as part of its adoption by the jQuery Foundation.
+We are hoping to reconcile Espree with Esprima at some point in the future, but there are some different philosophies around how the projects work that need to be worked through.
+We're committed to a goal of merging Espree back into Esprima, or at the very least, to have Espree track Esprima as an upstream target so there's no duplication of effort.
+In the meantime, we will continue to update and maintain Espree.

 ### Why don't you just use Facebook's Esprima fork?

 `esprima-fb` is Facebook's Esprima fork that features JSX and Flow type annotations.
 We tried working with `esprima-fb` in our evaluation of how to support ECMAScript 6 and JSX in ESLint.
 Unfortunately, we were hampered by bugs that were part of Esprima (not necessarily Facebook's code).
 Since `esprima-fb` tracks the Esprima Harmony branch, that means we still were unable to get fixes or features we needed in a timely manner.